voxel51/fiftyone/docs/source/user_guide/evaluation.rst

 Confusion matrices
 ~~~~~~~~~~~~~~~~~~

-You can also easily generate confusion matrices for the results of Open
+You can also easily generate :ref:`confusion matrices <confusion-matrices>` for
-Images-style evaluations.
+the results of Open Images-style evaluations.

 In order for the confusion matrix to capture anything other than false
 positive/negative counts, you will likely want to set the